ryanatkn/earbetter/README.md

 Knowing this, I designed the software so you can create and share custom challenges and other content.

-The core gameplay has "levels" broken up into "trials".
+Earbetter's core gameplay has "levels" broken up into "trials".
 Each trial is a sequence of notes that you hear and then play back.
 While limited, it supports a decent range of ear training challenges and there's room to add more capabilities.